commerce-docs/infographics-library/README.md

 # infographics-library
-Library of graphical elements and styles for creating draw.io and Sketch infographics for devdocs.
+Library of graphical elements and styles for creating infographics for devdocs.